Historic Preservation Consultation

-Project review consists of identifying a project's potential impacts to historic buildings and structures, historic districts, historic landscapes and settings, and to known or potential archaeological resources.
+Historic preservation consultation consists of identifying a project's potential effect to historic buildings and structures, historic districts, historic landscapes and settings, and to known or potential archaeological resources.
 This consultative process, also known as Project Review, occurs between the Vermont State Historic Preservation Office (SHPO) and project applicant (state/federal agency, developer, or property owner).
 In Vermont, SHPO is also the Division for Historic Preservation (VDHP).

 Applicants are encouraged to contact VDHP early and often in the project planning process.